HB-2157

 Plain Language

-Before making a high-risk AI system available to any deployer or downstream developer, the developer must provide comprehensive documentation covering: intended uses, known limitations and discrimination risks, purpose and intended outputs, a summary of pre-deployment performance and bias evaluations, mitigation measures taken, usage guidelines (including what the system should and should not be used for and how humans should monitor it), and any additional documentation reasonably necessary for the deployer to understand outputs and monitor for discrimination.
-This is a condition precedent to distribution — the developer may not provide the system without first making this documentation available.
+Developers may not distribute a high-risk AI system to deployers or other developers unless they provide comprehensive documentation covering: intended uses, known limitations and foreseeable discrimination risks, purpose and intended outputs, a performance and bias evaluation summary, discrimination mitigation measures, monitoring and use/misuse guidance, and any additional documentation reasonably needed for the deployer to understand and monitor the system.
+This is a pre-distribution gating requirement — the system may not be provided until these disclosures are made available to the recipient.

 Statutory Text